lydgate/alpine-gatsby/README.md

 If you want surge.sh, you can uncomment that line first.
 It's a pretty crazy shell script that just blats your directory onto the internet.
+For example you could run it from your Gatsby "public" directory to serve your site.

 # Example run